alexblakes/regional_nonsense_constraint/documentation/write_up.md

 ### Comparison with other constraint statistics
 ### Selecting interesting transcript sets

+## To do

+- [ ] SF: Synonymous expectation model figure
+    - [ ] Best fit line
+    - [ ] Regression equation
+    - [ ] R2 value
+- [ ] SF: Synonymous obs vs exp scatter
+    - [ ] Best fit line
+    - [ ] Regression equation
+    - [ ] R2 value
+- [ ] SF: Nonsense Z vs LOEUF
+    - [ ] Spearman's rank
+- [ ] Fig: Nonsense Z scores by region
+- [ ] SD: Constraint summary statistics
+- [ ] Analysis: Of constrained genes, how many have a pLI / LOEUF annotation, and how many are new?

 examined the relationship between the mutability of each variant context and the proportion of possible synonymous variants which were observed in the cohort.
 Synonymous variants were chosen as a class of coding variants which are generally neutral to selection.

 [^REF]: Reference
 [^SF]: Supplementary_figure